gvwilson/sensibleadventures/litany.md

-The doctor's ten-year-old BMW smelled faintly of leather and tobacco, even though the seats were covered in cordura and Biczo didn't seem like the sort to indulge in banned substances.
+The doctor's ten-year-old BMW smelled faintly of leather and tobacco, even though the seats were covered in cordura and Biczo didn't seem like the sort to indulge in illicit substances.
 They drove four blocks in silence and parked outside the house.
 George waited while the doctor tested the car's doors to make sure they were really locked, then followed him inside.